 Discover St. George Island, Florida

+Here at St. George Island, there are countless things to do for families of all ages.
 Rent a boat or charter a trip to explore the bay and nearby islands.
-Go fish, rent a kayak or paddle board, take a hike, go bird-watching, stargazing or walk the beach at dawn in early summer you may see the nesting sea turtles.
-Stop at the visitor center and take a picture of the historic lighthouse, the Cape St. George Light.
+Go fishing inshore or offshore or rent a kayak or paddle board.
+Take a hike at our state park and enjoy a little bird-watching or stargazing.
+In early summer, if you walk the beach at dawn, you may get a glimpse of nesting sea turtles.
+Don’t forget to stop at the visitor center and get a closeup look at our historic lighthouse, the Cape St. George Light.

-St. George Island is home to the annual Chili Charity Cook-off event each March.
-This fun annual event attracts more than 5,000 chili enthusiasts to the island.
-In the summer and again in the fall, the Rock By the Sea Festival is a music charity event that brings the region’s best musicians together to raise money for charity.
-Throughout the year, St. George Island nightlife features a variety of music in several venues.
+Throughout the year, St. George Island showcases a variety of live music in several venues.
+The island is also home to a number of events, including the annual Chili Charity Cook-Off each March.
+This tasty annual event attracts more than 5,000 chili enthusiasts to the island.
+In the summer and fall, our music charity event, Rock By the Sea Festival, brings the region’s best musicians together to raise money for charity.

 From a quaint beach cottage to a luxurious beachfront villa, St. George Island offers a variety of places to stay.

 View all accommodations in Franklin County, Florida

 As one of the most economical options for traveling parties both large and small, the vacation rental homes managed by Resort Vacation Properties offer space, privacy and the value of simple pleasures.
 Resort Vacation Properties has the largest selection of homes on the Island and many offer options like a private pool, hot tub, free wireless internet access, and open…Learn More

 At SGI Premier, we are dedicated to providing the highest quality vacation homes, not just the largest quantity.
 With a focus on beachfront and private pool homes, you can rest assured that the finest vacation experiences on St. George Island are before you.
 Welcome to SGI Premier.
 It’s better here.Learn More